aimanwhb/discord_bot/README.md

 # Discord Bot: AI integration and other cool features

-Welcome to the **Documentation and Features Discord Bot**!
-This bot is designed to help users navigate your server, access documentation, and explore exciting features like AI integration, moderation tools, and fun commands.
+Welcome to the **Len2code Discord Bot**!
+This bot is designed to help users to explore exciting features like AI integration, moderation tools, and fun commands.
 It’s perfect for communities looking to streamline communication and engagement.

 ---